TroyMoses/adminDashboard/README.md

 ## Contributing

 We welcome contributions from the community!
-If you want to contribute to the Helping Bank project, please follow these steps:
+If you want to contribute to the Admin Dashboard project, please follow these steps:

 1. Fork the repository on GitHub.